 If you’re thinking of having liposuction, you should be prepared to pay for the surgery out of your pocket.

 An example of when Medicare coverage for liposuction is medically necessary is if you have lipedema.
-Those suffering, have your doctor write to the insurance company about why liposuction is beneficial for your treatment.
+For those suffering, have your doctor write to the insurance company about why liposuction is beneficial for your treatment.

 Another reason liposuction may be beneficial is to repair the breast after breast cancer mastectomy.
 Or, transferring fat from one area to another in people with severe burns or injuries.